KVadym-del/CppUnits/README.md

 # CppUnits
-It's simple header-only library for units of measurement in C++.
+It's a simple header-only library for units of measurement in C++.

 ## How to initialize Unit?
 Firstly include header file: